Directory Profile

 Lisa Leeman believes that strong narrative and character-driven films can change the world, one story at a time, and agrees with Roger Ebert that film is a powerful "empathy machine."

-Lisa is a member of the Academy of Motion Picture Arts and Sciences (AMPAS) and has served as a judge at the Sundance Film Festival, the president of the International Documentary Association, and on the boards of the IDA and the National Coalition of Independent Public Broadcasting Producers.
-She teaches Cinematic Ethics, Documentary Producing, Conceptualizing & Development, Writing non-fiction, Editing, and Visual Communication.
+Lisa is a member of the Academy of Motion Picture Arts and Sciences (AMPAS) and is a MacDowell Fellow and a Bogliasco Fellow.
+She has served as a judge at the Sundance Film Festival, the president of the International Documentary Association, and on the boards of the IDA and the National Coalition of Independent Public Broadcasting Producers.
+She teaches Cinematic Ethics, Documentary Producing, Conceptualizing & Development, Writing Non-Fiction, Editing, and Visual Communication.
 Leeman serves as a film expert for the American Film Showcase, and has taught master classes on documentary filmmaking in Azerbaijan, China, Portugal, Jordan, the West Bank, Malawi, and the Republic of Georgia.

 She most recently co-wrote, co-produced, and co-directed the award-winning feature documentary Awake, about the influential Indian swami Paramahansa Yogananda (author of the classic Autobiography of a Yogi).
 Awake screened theatrically for 48 weeks in the U.S. and grossed over $1.5 million dollars at the box office, screening in over 220 markets.
 It is one of only 17 films directed by women in the 250 top-grossing films of 2014.
 Unusual for a documentary, it screened theatrically in 17 countries, including India, France, Germany, Brazil, and Mexico.